Covid 19 Information

-- Have you been in close or proximate contact in the past 14 days with anyone who has tested positive through a diagnostic test for COVID-19 or who has or had symptoms of COVID-19?
+If you are not yet fully vaccinated, have you been in close or proximate contact in the past 10 days with anyone who has tested positive through a diagnostic test for COVI-19 or who has or had symptoms of COVID-19?

 According to the New York State Department of Health, your child/ren will need to receive a note of medical clearance and a negative PCR COVID test to return to school should they develop any symptoms or be sent home from school.
 The Office of the Superintendent of Schools does not accept rapid tests for school return.

 If your child’s doctor provides a diagnosis of a known chronic condition with unchanged symtoms, or a confirmed acute illness and COVID-19 is not suspected, then a note signed by the doctor explaining the alternate diagnosis is required before your child will be allowed to return to school.
 They may return to school according to the usual guidelines for that diagnosis.